PeridexisErrant/DF-Walkthrough/tutorials/jobs-management.rst

 Don’t be alarmed by the note on drinking.
 All dwarfs love drink!

-With this examining done, space back a menu and hit “r”.
+With this examining done, space back a menu and hit :kbd:`r`.

 .. image:: images/dftutorial72.png
    :align: center

 To be honest, I seldom view this screen and I’m not sure if we really need to.
-I just noticed that with the selection over the deity you can hit “v” and get information on the god worshipped, cool!
+I just noticed that with the selection over the deity you can hit :kbd:`v` and get information on the god worshipped, cool!
 This dwarf worships Agesh, who “often takes the form of a female dwarf and is associated with fame, rumors, agriculture, the rain and rainbows”, sounds delightful!

 You also get a list of friends here, and in time, partners and children.
 It’s interesting, but not particularly useful

-Anyway, back out of that menu and hit “y” for “Customize”.
+Anyway, back out of that menu and hit :kbd:`y` for “Customize”.
 You get an option now, customize nickname and customise profession.
 Some people use these to tag their dwarfs for more easy viewing, or to name them after friends and family for general hilarity, I leave this option alone because I have plans for them using the Dwarf Manager utility, but more on that later.

-Hit “spac” and back out to the main dwarf menu.
-Hit “g” for “Gen”.
+Hit :kbd:`Esc` and back out to the main dwarf menu.
+Hit :kbd:`g` for “Gen”.
 You’ll see some skill information and stat information for this dwarf:

 .. image:: images/dftutorial73.png
    :align: center

 As you can see, all of this mining and digging has made our dwarf tough and agile.
 Ingish is also becoming a skilled miner and is also an adept mason!
 Other skills have been built up through time in our fortress.
 There’s more to see than this list though, I’ve highlighted the down arrow which indicates that there are more skills and so use “alt”+”down arrow” and have a look.
 You should see “Dabbling Grower” at the bottom, looks like our shorty has been picking some plants in the fields!

-Now, next menu item, hit “i” for “Inventory”.
+Now, next menu item, hit :kbd:`i` for “Inventory”.
 You will see a list of items your dwarf is carrying, it should look something like this:

 .. image:: images/dftutorial74.png
    :align: center

-If you want to make this list easier to read, hit “Tab” a few times until the menu takes up half the screen.
+If you want to make this list easier to read, hit :kbd:`Tab` a few times until the menu takes up half the screen.
 Then you can see all the item names in full (this tip is especially helpful with some workshop menus where item names are long).
 You can use this list of inventory items to check closely what your dwarf is carrying.
-Scroll through each item using the alt-scroll method, and hit “enter” and “v” if you want to learn more.
+Scroll through each item using the alt-scroll method, and hit :kbd:`Enter` and :kbd:`v` if you want to learn more.
 The inventory screen is one you’ll use often when dealing with the military side of Dwarf Fortress.
 Don’t worry too much about it for now.

-Lets move on and hit “w”.
+Lets move on and hit :kbd:`w`.
 This is a list of wounds:

 .. image:: images/dftutorial75.png
    :align: center

 White is good.
 Nothing injured.
-Light grey indicates bruised, yellow indicates broken, red, mangled and grey is “loped off”.
+Light grey indicates bruised, yellow indicates broken, red, mangled and grey is “lopped off”.
 In a game I’m playing now I currently have a goblin I stuck in a special goblin pit with both eyes missing after a fight with my dwarfs (and those are the only wounds!
 Good shot marksdwarfs!).
 He keeps wandering around and passing out before waking up and wandering around again, no doubt bumping into other goblins before collapsing again.
 Ok, so I found it amusing, anyway…

 What you can’t immediately see in this list are organs.
 Yes, Dwarf Fortress does model internal organs!
 If your dwarfs, or critters, get wounded, you can see exactly how much and to what degree from this screen.
 Dwarfs that get wounded will be taken (or make their own way) to your barracks where they will be fed, watered (you need a bucket made in the carpenters for your dwarfs to fetch water for the injured dwarf) and left to recover.
 This can take a substantial amount of time, weeks, months or even years!
 And they may never recover from some injuries.

-Hit “p” to be taken back to the info-screen about that dwarf.
+Hit :kbd:`p` to be taken back to the info-screen about that dwarf.
 For now, ignore the “Activate” and “Work Dogs” option (we have no trained dogs yet) and lets focus on “Labour”.
-When you hit “l” you’ll see a screen like this:
+When you hit :kbd:`l` you’ll see a screen like this:

 .. image:: images/dftutorial76.png
    :align: center